How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 Validate Business Idea Google Forms 1

-You can now start creating your survey using recommendations I will share below.
+You can now start creating your survey using the recommendations I will share below.

 Validate Business Idea - Google Forms -1

-When you use surveys for market validation purposes, you cannot use structured questions with already prepared answers so that potential customers from the market will choose one or several of them.
+When you survey your target market segment for market validation purposes, you cannot use structured questions with already prepared answers so that potential customers from the market will choose one or several of them.
 You want to validate the market, or existence of the market, the possible size of the market, the presence of starving potential customers for the solution, and their willingness to pay for your solution.

 • How can you describe yourself concerning (market, problem, solution)?